Range and Wall Oven Fan Noise and Normal Operation

 Only electric ranges have the PreciseAir Convection System.
 When convection baking, the fan reverses direction to allow air to circulate around the food.
 Performance testing has shown reversing the fan produces more evenly-browned, baked goods.

 On some models of dual-fuel and electric ranges/wall ovens, the oven convection fan comes on immediately.
 On some models, the fan is also used during preheat.
-The convection fan will typically operate during all convection cooking modes and will shut off when the door is opened.
+The convection fan will typically operate during all convection cooking modes and (along with the heating elements) will shut off when the door is opened and turn back on when door is closed..
 During cooking modes it will run to a specified on/off cycle, dependent upon the cooking mode being selected.

 On all gas models, the fan does not start until preheat is reached.
 On the gas range, the convection fan will cycle off every time the unit calls for heat.